IntroSDE/introsde/lab04/README.md

-## For next session
+## For next module

 * Install Eclipse: http://www.eclipse.org/downloads/packages/eclipse-standard-431/keplersr1
 * Install Maven (newly added requirement): http://maven.apache.org/download.cgi
-* Prepare yourselves for a long session: we will go till 7pm.
+* Prepare yourselves for a long module: we will go till 7pm.
 * Stay tunned to the list, will send a list of plugins for eclipse to add later in the week.